 Instead of finding some conspiratorial ramblings about how Muslim immigration is a purposeful conspiracy to replace the “real” Canadians, you’ll learn about “Bigger_Woofer” who loves “when you mark your territory on your chest.”
 This little bait-and-switch website was posted on the Edmonton subreddit Wednesday and it promptly blew up.

 Brady Grumpelt is the man behind the Wolves of Odin’s new web presence.
-The Edmonton man told VICE that the idea was sparked when he saw men he thought were members of the Wolves of Odin “trying to pull their whole intimidation thing” in the Buckingham, a punk(ish) bar where Grumpelt used to work.
-(Full disclosure: the Buckingham is one of this reporter’s favorite haunts in Edmonton.)
+The Edmonton man told VICE that the idea was sparked when he saw men he thought were members of the Wolves of Odin “trying to pull their whole intimidation thing” in the Buckingham, a punk(ish) bar on Edmonton’s Whyte Avenue, where Grumpelt used to work.
+(Full disclosure: the Buckingham is one of this reporter’s favourite haunts in Edmonton.)
 A video posted to Facebook appears to show the group causing a disturbance in the bar on Friday, defacing some property, and arguing with the owner.
-Grumpelt said that while the owner of the bar, Ben Sir, is “lawful, good, and would never do anything like this,” he’s personally more “chaotic good” and decided to pull something.
+Grumpelt said that while the owner of the bar, Ben Sir, is “lawful good and would never do anything like this,” he’s personally more “chaotic good” and decided to pull something.

 The same day, former members of the group gained national attention for stalking the grounds of a mosque.
 The men are members of a Wolves of Odin offshoot group—they now call themselves the Clann and the Canadian Infidels—having left the Wolves of Odin only weeks prior.

 "I saw what group they were and wondered if they had their domain.
 The dot com was taken but the dot-ca was not—so I thought to myself, I think I might take this and do something funny with it,” Grumpelt told VICE.
 “It took about ten minutes to kinda think it up.
 I thought, well it is wolves, so that works fairly well."